 The program will begin in Hong Kong and conclude in Singapore.

-January 9: Program ends at mid-day, depart in evening
+January 15: Program ends with farewell lunch, depart in evening

 The group will be housed in the following hotels: